lo893/BetterDuel/README.md

 Download Tampermonkey - http://tampermonkey.net/

-Goto betterduel.js then paste then create a new tampermonkey script and paste it inside.
+Goto betterduel.js then copy and then create a new tampermonkey script and paste it inside.

 🛠️ Development